-The optimum type of game thus includes playing a few hands that are not quite as strong but which nevertheless have potential.
-This applies above all to hands played in the later positions.
+The optimum type of game thus includes playing a few hands – small Broadway hands and suited connectors – in late position that are not quite as strong but which nevertheless have potential.

-Small pairs, i.e. all starting hands from 22 to 99 can rake in a respectable number of chips as soon as they become a set.
+Pocket pairs from 22 to 99 can rake in a respectable number of chips as soon as they become a set.
 If we don’t hit a set, though, these hands are worth nothing.
 With cards like these we try to see the flop cheaply and hope for a set.
 “Cheaply” means that we either limp if we are in middle or late position or are one of the blinds, or that we even call a raise up to a maximum of a tenth of our stack if we are in late position.
-In early position we always fold because, out of position and pre-flop, small pairs are too weak to hold out against a possible raise.
+In early position we always fold because, out of position and preflop, small pairs are too weak to hold out against a possible raise.

-A♣K♦, A♠Q♦ & co. are also strong hands, similar to high pairs, and should correspondingly be played similarly pre-flop – AK like aces and kings, and AQ like a pair of tens, for example.
+A-K and A-Q are also strong hands, similar to high pairs, and should correspondingly be played similarly preflop – AK like aces and kings, and AQ like a pair of tens, for example.

-Hands like 6♥7♥ or J♠9♠ can be played similarly to small pairs.
+Hands like 6♥7♥, or even J♠9♠, can be played similarly to small pairs.
 Obviously we are speculating on a flush or a straight here.

 All starting hands not listed above are folded without exception.